About Jessica Kwerel, LPC, LCPC

 As a pet parent and animal lover, I deeply understand the powerful relationship between humans and the animals we love.
 My counseling approach is a combination of strength-based therapy, acceptance and commitment therapy, and attachment theory.
 I describe my counseling style as warm, practical, humorous, and down to earth.
 My pronouns are she/her.

-As a licensed therapist with over 15 years of experience, I’m a National Board Certified Counselor, a Board Approved Clinical Supervisor, and I’m a verified therapist with Psychology Today.
+As a licensed psychotherapist with almost 20 years of experience, I’m a National Board Certified Counselor, a Board Approved Clinical Supervisor, and I’m a verified therapist with Psychology Today.
 I’m licensed to practice in DC, Maryland, Virginia, and Colorado.

-My work as a therapist specializing in pet loss has also been featured in:
+My work as a therapist specializing in pet loss has been featured in:

 My most meaningful and significant experience in providing pet loss counseling comes from my own pet loss experience.
-In 2018, my husband and I said goodbye to his beloved senior dog Tilly.
-In 2020, we said goodbye to my beloved soul dog, Buford.
+In 2019, my husband and I said goodbye to his beloved senior dog Tilly.
+In November of 2020, we said goodbye to my beloved soul dog, Buford.
 I adopted Buford before I met my husband.
-Buford was my first dog, my best friend, and my world.
+Buford was my first dog, my best friend, and my world, and the reason for Pet Loss DC.
 He was diagnosed with cancer during the pandemic and I was very lucky to get an additional 8 months with him.
 Navigating his cancer journey during that time was one of the most difficult experiences I have ever gone through.
-We eventually said goodbye to our sweet senior dog Sam in 2022.
+In 2022, we eventually said goodbye to our sweet senior dog Sam.
 Sam helped me so much in grieving for my beloved Buford.
-I dedicate my work as a pet loss counselor to Tilly, Buford, and Sam.
+I started my practice in 2019 when I couldn’t find the specific kind of help I was looking for.
+I knew specialized pet loss support was an underserved area of need in the DMV.

-I look forward to supporting you however I can.
+I look forward to supporting you, every step of the way.

 Maine’s spectacular Acadia National Park with Tilly, Buford, and Sam - Summer 2017